Alexandar016/my-landing-page/README.md

    - JavaScript functionalities are implemented in `js/script.js`.
 Explore and enhance the interactivity of the webpage using JavaScript.

 4. **Images:**
-   - The `images` folder contains various flower images used in the webpage.
+   - The `images` folder contains various images used in the webpage.
 You can add more images or replace existing ones as needed.

+5. **Pages:**
+   - The `pages` folder contains all the pages that are navigated and used in the webpage.
+You can add more pages or replace existing ones as needed.

-Feel free to customize and expand upon this foundation to create a unique and captivating flower shop webpage.
+Feel free to customize and expand upon this foundation to create a unique and captivating landing webpage.

 Happy coding! 🌸🌼🌺